-A. Notwithstanding Policies 6.2.1 (B) and 6.3.1 (A), roadways indicated in Figure 10: Transportation Plan as Processional Routes, shall be designed constructed, to the satisfaction of the City of Leduc, to ensure their intended function and character.
+A. Roadways indicated in Figure 10: Transportation Plan as Processional Routes, shall be designed to the satisfaction of the City of Leduc, to ensure their intended function and character.
 Other roadways, including local roadways, may be identified at the Outline Plan stage.